Razer DeathAdder V3 HyperSpeed

 FAQ

-Is the Razer DeathAdder V3 HyperSpeed good for FPS gaming?
+Is the Razer DeathAdder V3 HyperSpeed good for FPS games?

 Yes.
-Reviewers repeatedly praised its low weight, accurate sensor, low latency, and fast flick control for shooters and competitive play.
+Reviewers repeatedly praised its accurate sensor, low latency, light weight, and easy flick control for shooters and esports-style play.

 How is the battery life?